opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 }
 ```

-The following is an example of how to customize the Layout by adding a ToolBar component to the right of the MenuBar.
+The following is an example of how to customize the Layout by adding a ToolBar component to the right side of the MenuBar.

 ![view effects](https://img.alicdn.com/imgextra/i2/O1CN01GNMkW31ygVtoizfSG_!!6000000006608-2-tps-2880-1750.png)

 ## View Registration

-First we need to register the ToolBar component to a string Token `test-toolbar`.
+First we need to register the ToolBar component to connect it to a string Token `test-toolbar`.

 ```typescript
 export const Toolbar = () => (